Expats thinking about driving in the UK will need to familiarize themselves with rules and conventions. This guide explains what you need to know.

 If you have a paper provisional license, or if you have changed your name since your provisional license was issued, you will need to apply to the DVLA by post.
 Read more information on how to do this on the UK government’s website.

 You will need to renew your UK driving license every 10 years.
-This currently costs £14-17 depending on how you renew, but is free to those aged 70 or over.
+This currently costs £14-17 depending on how you renew but it is free to those aged 70 or over.
 See the UK government website for more information.

 Exchanging a foreign driving license in the UK

 Drivers from outside the EU/EEA/Switzerland will have to exchange their license for a UK license within a certain time period.
 EU/EEA/Swiss residents can currently drive in the UK using the license from their home country.
 However, this may change after the Brexit transition period ends on 31 December 2020.

 Non-EU/EFTA drivers can only use their foreign license for a limited period (usually 12 months).
 After this, drivers from countries with a driving agreement in place with the UK have to exchange their license for a UK license.
 Drivers from elsewhere need to pass the UK driving test to obtain a license.

 You can find out the situation regarding your home country on the UK government website.